Savage Messiah (1972 film): Casting

 He gave the lead roles to Dorothy Tutin, one of Britain's top stage actresses, and Scott Antony, a newcomer from drama school.
-Russell said Anthony "was chosen out of 300 actors I saw because he was the only one I thought could pick up a hammer and hit a stone.
+Russell said Antony "was chosen out of 300 actors I saw because he was the only one I thought could pick up a hammer and hit a stone.
 Being an artist is a physical thing."

 Reception

 According to Rex Reed the film was a "tremendous hit with audiences" at the Venice Film Festival although not with critics.

 The Los Angeles Times said the film was "utterly unconvincing".

 Russell described the film as "just two people talking".
-He said it and Song of Summer helped get him the job of directing Altered States, because it showed he could handle actors.
+He said it and "Song of Summer" helped get him the job of directing Altered States, because it showed he could handle actors.